Steps in Probating An Estate

 Filing the Accounting Form

 To compute the closing costs, add all the deductions on page two (2), down through commissions taken.
 Subtract total deductions from the total assets shown on page one (1).
 If the total is greater, the difference is known as the “net personal estate.”
-The closing costs are then determined by taking 1.25% of the net personal estate plus $20.00 for recording and indexing, and $5.00 for each release that you wish to file with the Register of Wills.
+The closing costs are then determined by taking 1.25% of the net personal estate plus $20.00 (collected at the opening of the estate) for recording and indexing, and $5.00 for each release that you wish to file with the Register of Wills.